aws4embeddedlinux/meta-aws-demos/am574x_idk/aws_iot_greengrass/README.md

     ```bash
     /home/UID/tisdk/build/arago-tmp-external-arm-toolchain/deploy/images/am57xx-evm/arago-base-tisdk-image-am57xx-evm-20200409163450.rootfs.tar.xz
     ```

-11. Unmount the microSD card from your workstation and put into your EVK system.
-Boot the system as normal, using a 115200N81 connection speed.
+11. Unmount the microSD card from your workstation.

+11. Boot the system as normal (turn on with SW3, reset with SW2), using a 115200N81 connection speed.
+There has been mixed results using `screen` and `minicom`.
+Best results have been demonstrated on `picocom` on Linux and `TeraTerm` on Windows.

+    ```bash
+    sudo apt-get install picocom
+    picocom -b 115200 /dev/ttyUSB1
+    ```

 ## Go build solutions